mth/yeti/doc/intro.rst

             "\(x):\(y)"
     end;

-While ``this`` is normally not available in field value expressions, the fields where value is a function literal will have this bound in their expression scope.
-This is unsafe (another field could call that function too, which can then call some method before all fields have been initialised), but allowed because this is sometimes useful.
+While ``this`` is normally not available in the field value expressions, the fields where value is a function literal will have ``this`` bound in their expression scope.
+This is unsafe (another field could call that function too, which can then call some method before all fields have been initialised), but is allowed because this is sometimes useful.

-All fields are private and can be seen only in the same class - in fact they act just like value bindings in the class scope.
+All fields are private and can be seen only in the same class - they act like value bindings in the class scope.
 Class field definitions and methods can also access all bindings from the outer scope, where the class was defined.
 In fact println is used just like that in the above example - it comes as a binding from the outer scope.